 Dr. Lee Francis joined Erie Family Health Center in 1991 and has served as President and CEO since 2007.
 Dr. Francis is charged with enacting Erie’s strategic vision of serving as a national leader in the provision of community-based health care.

-Under Dr. Francis’ leadership, Erie has undergone tremendous expansion, adding four new school-based sites and three primary care centers and more than doubling Erie’s service capacity to close to 40,000 patients.
+Under Dr. Francis’ leadership, Erie has undergone tremendous expansion, adding three new school-based sites and four new primary care centers, more than doubling Erie’s service capacity to close to 45,000 patients.
 In addition, Dr. Francis oversaw the successful implementation of electronic health record systems at all of Erie’s health centers; the expansion of oral health services; and board development and diversification to assure adequate reflection of Erie’s patient population.
 He also continues to develop and leverage partnerships with local hospitals to assure seamless services for Erie patients, and with academic institutions to implement Erie’s Teaching Health Center program.
 Erie is one of the original 11 Teaching Health Centers in the country – and the only one in Illinois – that is part of a federal effort to transform family medicine residency programs by training physicians to practice primary care in a community-based setting.

 Erie has received national and local recognition for these groundbreaking efforts, including accreditation by the Joint Commission, achievement of women’s health quality outcomes among the top 10 percent in the country, designation as Top 100 Chicago Workplaces by the Chicago Tribune 3 years running, receipt of the Chicago-wide Alford-Axelson non-profit management excellence award and numerous local and national awards for oral health, diabetes, HIV/AIDS and other innovative programs.